Bariatric Mental Health Evaluation

-Currently, my bariatric evaluations are self-pay $175.00.
+Currently, my bariatric evaluations are self-pay $350.00.
 These reports will be sent back to the surgeon within 7-10 days.

-Many patients elect to meet with me for the psychological evaluation rather than use someone else on their insurance plan because they prefer to receive a psychological examination from a highly experienced and professionally trained bariatric specialist.
+Many patients elect to meet with me for the mental health evaluation rather than use someone else on their insurance plan because they prefer to receive a mental health examination from a highly experienced and professionally trained bariatric specialist.
 By now, you have likely invested a lot of thought, time, and money on your decision to pursue weight loss surgery.
-The psychiatric evaluation is an important qualifier for your insurance company and for your surgeon.
-I understand surgeon requirements, and the pre-and post-operative process much more than clinicians who do not specialize in bariatrics.
-I can relate to you one on one; this is an advantage most cannot provide.
+The mental health evaluation is an important qualifier for your insurance company and for your surgeon.
+I understand program and surgeon requirements, and the pre-and post-operative process as I have trained extensively in bariatrics and disordered eating.
+I am able to understand where you are currently and how it can be a new journey after surgery.

 I will offer you an appointment typically within 1-2 weeks of your phone call and your report will be done in a timely manner.

 I am available for pre and post-weight loss surgery support, therapy, and/or behavior modification.
 I will be available throughout your journey; you have come so far getting to this part of the process.
 I have been there, I know how you feel and I will support you all the way.

-Psychological Therapy and Behavior Modification
+Behavioral Therapy and Behavior Modification

 As a bariatric specialist, I help people address issues about themselves or their behavior that they would like to better understand or change.
 Many individuals choose to work with an experienced bariatric specialist following bariatric surgery.
-As you know, having weight loss surgery is a life-changing experience.
+As many know, having weight loss surgery is a life-changing experience.
 Any change, even change for the better, can be stressful, especially when it’s a lifestyle change.

 While the majority of patients who undergo weight loss surgery find it to be a positive experience that improves their quality of life, some struggle with the adjustment.
-Some experience post-operative depression, anxiety, sadness, and anger.
+Some experience postoperative depression, anxiety, sadness, and anger.
 Often, we have to grieve food after surgery like a death.
-Food is no longer there for us like it used to be; feeling abandoned by food is something we have never expected.
+Food is no longer there for us like it used to be; feeling abandoned by food is something we had never expected.
 If you notice some habits start forming again, or you notice some of your previous thinking returning, therapy can help.